m3r3nix/odoo-v14-modules/mrx_supplierinfo_discount/README.md

 Main features:

+* Add pricing unit and packaging unit fields to the product template and to the SO, as well and calculate the price based on that.
 * Selectable pricing type field (Listprice/Netprice) on product supplier form.
 * Pricing type, Discount % and Purchase Price field on product supplier form view.
 * Pricing type, Discount % and Purchase Price field on product supplier tree view.